A ruled residue theorem for function fields of conics

 \begin{lem} Let $a,b\in\mg{E}$ be such that $v(a)=v(b)=0$.
 Let $Q=(a,b)_E$ and $\ovl{Q}=(\ovl{a},\ovl{b})_\kappa$.
 If $\ovl{Q}$ is split, then $v$ does not extend to $Q$.
 If $\ovl{Q}$ is a division algebra, then $v$ has an unramified extension to $Q$. \end{lem} \begin{proof} Assume first that $\ovl{Q}$ is split.
 We may assume that $Q$ is a division algebra, since otherwise $v$ does not extend to a valuation on $Q$, by the definition.
 As $\ovl{Q}$ is split, it follows by \cite[Proposition 1.1.7]{GS06} that $\ovl{b}=\ovl{z}^2-\ovl{a}\,\ovl{y}^2$ for some $\ovl{y},\ovl{z}\in {\kappa}$, and one can easily check that one can choose $\ovl{y}$ and $\ovl{z}$ to lie both in $\mg{\kappa}$.
 Hence, there exist $y,z\in\mg{E}$ with $v(y)=v(z)=0$ such that $v(ay^2+b-z^2)>0$.
 Consider $L=E(\sqrt{ay^2+b})$.
 Note that $L$ is isomorphic over $E$ to maximal subfield of $Q$.
 Since $v(ay^2+b)=v(z)=0$ and $\ovl{ay^2+b}=\ovl{z}^2\in\sq{\kappa}$, it follows by \Cref{L:FI2} that $v$ has two different extensions to $L$.
 From this it follows by \cite[Section 1.2.2, Theorem 1.2]{TW15} that $v$ does not extend to $Q$.

 Assume now that $\ovl{Q}$ is a division algebra.
 This implies that $Q$ is a division algebra.
+(If $Q$ has zero divisors, then the conic $aX^2+bY^2=1$ has a solution over $K$, and this solution specializes to a solution of the conic $\ovl{a}X^2+\ovl{b}Y^2=1$ over $\kappa$, so also $\ovl{Q}$ has zero-divisors.)
 The hypothesis implies that $v$ extends uniquely to a valuation on every maximal subfield of $Q$.
 It follows by \cite[Section 1.2.2, Theorem 1.2]{TW15} that $v$ extends to a valuation $v_Q$ on $Q$.
 Since the residue division ring of $v_Q$ is $\kappa$-isomorphic to $\ovl{Q}$, it follows by \cite[Section 1.2.1, Proposition 1.3]{TW15} that the value group of $v_Q$ is equal to $\Gamma$. \end{proof}